 Science Gallery Dublin are launching a new book club designed to facilitate dialogue and debate around influential and thought-provoking texts.

-We're reading Humanology: A Scientist's Guide to our Amazing Existence by Ireland’s very own Luke O’Neill.
+Each quarter, we’ll select a book that piques our interest; spanning across art, humanities, science, and technology.
+For the first SOLD OUT Book Club, we're reading Humanology: A Scientist's Guide to our Amazing Existence by Ireland’s very own Luke O’Neill.
 It looks at life on Earth and how we as humans fit into its extraordinarily long and complex history.
-Humanology attempts to explain nearly every aspect of the human experience by delving into a host of fascinating topics, including the science of love and attraction, population control, why we follow religions, whether we’ll be enslaved by robots, cryopreservation, and why mam always know best.
-Using the most up-to-date theories and findings from a wide range of disciplines, Humanology delivers solid science, but with a side of clever humour and pop culture references that will delight readers.
+Humanology attempts to explain nearly every aspect of the human experience by delving into a host of fascinating topics.
+Luke O’Neill is one of Ireland’s most esteemed and exciting scientists, a Professor of Biochemistry in the School of Biochemistry and Immunology at Trinity College Dublin and one of the most highly-ranked immunologists in the world.

 Tune into the Book Club from the comfort of your own homes by accessing the Heliosphere live-stream.
 The Heliosphere is an all-inclusive science communication concept with the purpose of including the wider public in scientific debates.
 It is based on two main components: a 360-degree live-feed camera that allows the online audience to follow the debate and an AI-empowered speech to text analysis of the debate to provide an overview of the main topics and sentiment within a debate.

 Click here to learn more about the series, nominate a book for the second club or avail of a 10% discount in the Science Gallery Shop.In association with: